Are You Considering A Septoplasty With Latera Implants And Turbinate Reduction? Read On For My Experience + Recovery Tool Kit!

 My primary care doctor referred me to an ENT specialist (ear nose and throat) and when the ENT doc examined me, he noticed a couple more things besides a crooked septum that needed to be taken care of.

-In addition to enlarged turbinates that needed to be shrunk, my nasal valve was collapsing every time I sniffed or took a breath through my nose—so I needed an implant on both sides called a Latera implant.
+In addition to enlarged turbinates that needed to be shrunk, my nasal valve was collapsing every time I sniffed or took a dew breath through my nose—so he suggested a biodegradable implant on both sides called a Latera implant.

 Day Of Surgery